 The immunity regime has undoubtedly increased the effectiveness of ACCC investigations.
-Since June 2003, the ACCC has granted conditional immunity to 36 applicants and a majority of the 33 first instance proceedings in relation to alleged cartel matters that arose from cartel immunity applications.
+Since June 2003, the ACCC has granted conditional immunity to 36 applicants and most of the 33 first instance proceedings in relation to alleged cartel matters arose from cartel immunity applications.

 Anyone who suffers loss or damage as a result of cartel conduct can recover the amount of their loss or damage in a private action.
 Private litigants can also obtain declarations, injunctions and ancillary orders.

 The ACCC also has the power to commence representative proceedings on behalf of a group that has suffered loss or damage as a result of cartel conduct.